Robert Ouko (politician)

 A report presented in parliament in 2010 states that the murder was carried out in one of then President Daniel arap Moi's official residences.
-It also called for further investigations into top officials, including one of Moi's closest allies, Nicholas Biwott, who denies responsibility.
+It also called for further investigations into top officials, including one of Moi's closest allies, Nicholas Biwott, who denied responsibility.
 In late December 2010 the report was rejected by Parliament on the grounds of a lack of unity, and disagreements within the committee.

 Early life and education

-Ouko was born in Nyahera village, near Kisumu, Nyanza Province.
-He went to Ogada Primary School, Nyang’ori School.
-After schooling he studied at the Siriba Teachers Training College.
+John Robert Ouko was born in 1931 in Nyahera, in the then Central Kavirondo District of Nyanza Province.
+He attended to Ogada Primary School and Nyang’ori School.
+He later joined the Siriba Teachers Training College.
 He worked as a primary school teacher.
-In 1955 he landed a job as the revenue officer of Kisii District.
-In 1958 he joined the Haile Selassie University in Addis Ababa, Ethiopia, graduating in 1962 with a degree in Public Administration, Economics and Political Science.
+In 1955, he landed a job as the revenue officer of Kisii District.
+In 1958, he joined the Haile Selassie University in Addis Ababa, Ethiopia, graduating in 1962 with a degree in Public Administration, Economics and Political Science.
 He then went to Makerere University in Uganda for a diploma in International Relations and Diplomacy.

 At the time of his death, he was almost done with his doctoral thesis, for which he was studying at the University of Nairobi.
-Despite being known as Dr. Ouko, he held only an honorary degree received in 1971 from the Pacific Lutheran University in Seattle.
+Despite being known as 'Dr. Ouko', he held only an honorary degree received in 1971 from the Pacific Lutheran University in Seattle.

 Political life

-Shortly before Kenyan independence in 1963 he worked as an Assistant Secretary in the office of the Governor.
-He was soon posted as the permanent secretary in the ministry of works.
+Shortly before Kenya's independence in 1963, he worked as an Assistant Secretary in the office of the Governor.
+He was later posted as the Permanent Secretary in the Ministry of Works.
 After the East African Community collapsed in 1977, Ouko became a nominated member in the Kenyan parliament and appointed as the Minister for Economic Planning and Community Affairs.

-He was elected to the parliament at the 1979 general elections from Kisumu Rural Constituency and retained his seat at the 1983 elections.
-For the 1988 elections he moved to Kisumu Town Constituency (later split to Kisumu Town West and Kisumu Town East constituencies), and was again elected to the parliament.
-Ouko represented KANU, the only legally operating party at the time.
+He was elected to the parliament at the 1979 general elections for Kisumu Rural Constituency and retained his seat at the 1983 elections.
+For the 1988 elections he moved to Kisumu Town Constituency (later split to Kisumu Town West and Kisumu Town East constituencies), and was re-elected to the parliament.
+Ouko was a member of KANU, the only legally operating party at the time.